oahehc/AWS-serverless/README.md

 # AWS-serverless-example
-In this example, we build a basic web application base on AWS serverless structure.
+In this example, we will build a basic web application base on AWS serverless structure.
 This application will include below function.
 - sign up + email confirmation
-- sign in / sign out
+- sign in
-- data create/query after user sign in
+- data query for sign in user
+- sign out

 ---
-## AWS service has been used in this example
+## Below are the AWS services which been used in this example
+- Cognito:
+    - user pool: Database for sign up user
-- Cognito: user DB / auth control
+    - federated identity: auth control
+- DynamoDB: nosql DB
-- Lambda: function for update dynamoDB data
+- Lambda: function for query/update dynamoDB data
 - API gateway: create api for active lambda function
-- DynamoDB: nosql DB
 - S3: DB for front-end page

 ---